gokcedilek/portfolio/content/project/colab/index.md

 ---
-title: CoLab!
+title: CoLab
-summary: My dream project idea & awesome people to work with!
+summary: Find projects and people to collaborate with!
 tags:
   - personal
 date: "2016-04-27T00:00:00Z"